Contex/IRC2HTML/README.md

 IRC2HTML
 ============
-IRC2HTML by Contex aPHP function which allows converting IRC colors to HTML and from HTML to IRC.
+IRC2HTML by Contex a PHP function which allows converting IRC colors to HTML and from HTML to IRC.

 Copyright (c) 2011-2012, Contex <http://www.contex.me>